-Eat moderately: Chicken fat, duck and goose fat; grain-fed butter and ghee; nut oils
+Eat moderately: Pasture raised chicken, duck or goose fat; grain-fed butter and ghee; nut oils

 Avoid: Canola, cottonseed, corn, flaxseed, peanut and soy oils; linoleic safflower and sunflower oils; commercial lard; low-carb commercial dressings; margarine

 What about soy protein?
-Regardless of diet, we’re not fans of soy products due to its phytoestrogen content and high levels of inflammatory linoleic acid.
+Regardless of diet, we’re not fans of soy products due to its phytoestrogen and linoleic acid content.
 Plus, with so many diverse options available, you’re better off getting your protein from other food sources.

 Keto protein list

 The best sources of protein for keto dieters include:

 - Collagen Peptides

 - Grass-fed, pasture-raised meat

 - Pasture-raised eggs

 Eat moderately: Factory-farmed meat, heated whey/whey protein isolate